ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 2. Set up a Call Monitoring Group with Agents and Supervisors in the [Online Account Portal](https://service.ringcentral.com).
 You can also create, update and view details on call monitoring group using [RingCentral public APIs](https://developers.ringcentral.com/api-reference#Account-Provisioning-createCallMonitoringGroup).

 3. The supervisor should be configured with a SIP device such as VoIPO phone or a SIP server, that should be configured to accept "auto-answer" sip:INVITE.
-By default it should always be true and should work.
+For the Supervision API to work, this should always be true.

 > **Note**: This feature is only available in a production enviornment and not supported in a sandbox enviornment.